How To Stop House Repossession

 Many of us will experience financial difficulty at some point in our lives.
 If you have lost your job or incurred unexpected costs, you may fall behind on your mortgage repayments, which can result in your home being repossessed.

 A study by the Joseph Rowntree Foundation found that home repossession can have a significant impact on a number of different areas of your life.
 In addition to having difficulty securing any future borrowing, people who have experienced home repossession report experiencing a sense of loss, a feeling of personal failure, loss of confidence, reduced self-esteem, relationship breakdown, stress and depression.

 Rates of home repossession are decreasing across the UK.
 The Council of Mortgage Lenders reports that repossession orders are at their lowest rate on record since 1982.

 Home repossessions reached a 14 year high in 2009.
 This sharp increase was a result of easy credit availability and the creation of 125% loans.
 Thousands of homeowners got into financial trouble when the bubble burst and higher rates kicked in.
 This fed into the national economic crisis that saw some of the UK’s largest banks facing bankruptcy.
 Since then, lenders have been forced to tighten up their lending criteria in a bid to stabilise the economy and UK property market.

 While rates may currently be down, many experts predict the UK will see an uplift in house repossessions.
 This is primary due the expected increase to the Bank of England’s interest rate.
-This anticipated rise will immediately effect homeowners who are on a viable rate mortgage, while those who are fixed will feel the effects when their term ends.
+This anticipated rise will immediately effect homeowners who are on a variable rate mortgage, while those who are fixed will feel the effects when their term ends.

 Your lender will write to you about your mortgage arrears.